wrappid/.github/profile/README.md

 ```

 # `Wrappid`
+-->

-## Wrapper Framework for Rapid development
+# Wrapper Framework for Rapid development

+## `Wrappid` Framework is a wrapper framework built to enable rapid development of applications.

-`Wrappid` Framework is a wrapper framework built to enable rapid development of applications based on `React` and `React Native`.
-Here, you **write code once** and use `Wrappid Toolkit` to build your web and mobile applications simultaneously.
+`Wrappid` Framework is a wrapper framework built to enable rapid development of applications based on `React`, `React Native`, `Node`, `Express`, etc. Here, you **write code once** and use `Wrappid Toolkit` to build your web and mobile applications simultaneously.

 `Wrappid` includes a repository of components, called the `CoreComponents`, for application developers to use.
 As application developers, you also have the flexibility to write your own components.
 By default the styling libraries used are `mui` for web and `react native paper` for mobile.